whoan/vuepress-theme-canvas/README.md

 ## Building your brand new blog

+> IMPORTANT!
+You must always use `.vuepress/node_modules/.bin/vuepress` instead of the global `vuepress` for this project

 Once you placed your fantastic posts in your docs folder, build your blog like this:

 ```bash